Eitarō Matsuda

-Eitarō Matsuda (松田 詠太郎, Matsuda Eitarō) is a Japanese footballer who plays as a winger for club Sagan Tosu on loan from Yokohama F. Marinos.
+Eitarō Matsuda (松田 詠太郎, Matsuda Eitarō) is a Japanese footballer who plays as a winger for club Roasso Kumamoto.

 Career

 On 13 November 2019, Matsuda was promoted to the first team from the 2020 season.
 On 9 January 2020, he was announced at SC Sagamihara on loan.
 Matsuda made his debut for Sagamihara against YSCC Yokohama on 27 June 2020.
 He scored his first league goal against Fujieda MYFC on 4 July 2020, scoring in the 63rd minute.

 On 3 August 2020, Matsuda returned to Yokohama F. Marinos.
 He made his league debut against Kashiwa Reysol on 8 August 2020.

 On 8 January 2021, Matsuda was announced at Omiya Ardija on loan.
 He made his league debut against Mito HollyHock on 28 February 2021.

 On 21 December 2021, Matsuda was announced at Albirex Niigata on loan.
 He made his league debut against Omiya Ardija on 26 February 2022.
 Matsuda scored his first league goal against Iwate Grulla Morioka on 27 April 2022, scoring in the 44th minute.
 On 14 December 2022, his loan was extended for the 2023 season.
 On 27 December 2023, his loan contract was extended for the 2024 season.

 After spending four seasons on loan, Matsuda rejoined Yokohama F. Marinos for the 2025 season.